Full Circle is the story of Paul’s journey from novice climber to Mountaineering Instructor. We hope you enjoy it….

-A door to another world; an epiphany; a light turned on – I’ve used all the clichés over the years.
-But however it’s described my lightbulb moment was being taken climbing with the scouts when I was 12.
+A door to another world; an epiphany; a light turned on.
+I’ve used all the clichés over the years.
+My lightbulb moment was being taken climbing with the scouts when I was 12.
 For someone who’d never had anything in particular to focus on climbing was the full package – adventure, glamour, inclusivity and the physical and mental challenge I’d failed to find with traditional team sports.

 All this leisure time didn’t leave much time for school work and it came as no surprise, despite being a great disappointment to my parents, when I left school with minimal qualifications.
 I couldn’t care less as climbing was my only agenda.
 Now I had freedom and soon I was leading a life similar to what Yvon Chouinard termed the ‘dirtbag climbers’.
 Hitching the motorway network was my pathway to Snowdonia summers, Scottish winters and the Peak for the in betweens.
 The seasons dictated the rhythm.
 Occasionally the need for money raised its head but a short stint in climbing shops or outdoor centres sorted it.